hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 and Tim Wicinski and many other members of DPRIVE for review and discussions.

-The authors particularly thank Peter van Dijk, Ondrej Sury, Brian Dickson and several other open source DNS implementors for valuable discussion and clarification on the issue associated with pipelining XFR queries and handling out-of-order/intermingled responses.
+The authors particularly thank Peter van Dijk, Ondrej Sury, Brian Dickson and several other open source DNS implementers for valuable discussion and clarification on the issue associated with pipelining XFR queries and handling out-of-order/intermingled responses.